-Disciplinary sanctions will result from standards of conduct violations regarding the unlawful possession, consumption, distribution or sale of alcoholic beverages on campus unless attending a University event where alcoholic beverages are available or as otherwise allowed in the Code.
+Disciplinary sanctions will result from standards of conduct violations regarding the unlawful possession, consumption, distribution, or sale of alcoholic beverages on campus unless attending a University event where alcoholic beverages are available or as otherwise allowed in the Student Code of Conduct.
 No alcoholic beverages are permitted in any designated undergraduate residence halls on campus at any time by any person, regardless of age.
 Sanctions include, but are not limited to: